Zoehope02/Machine-Learning/README.md

 ## A Snapshot of the code
 ![Screenshot](screenshot.png)

-To acces the complete notebook refer to
+To acces the complete notebook refer to : Machine Learning 2025-07-22 11_17_57.ipynb